gcruz16/project3-meals/meals-app/README.md

 ## Application Description

 This application displays a database of meals and recipes.
-It enables users to select meals from the database by categories or by specific search criteria.
+It enables users to select meals from the database by category and then by selecting a specific meal.

 ### User Stories